Estonian Evangelical Lutheran Church: History

-The Estonian Evangelical Lutheran Church was constituted in 1949, after the previous church hierarchy, Eesti Evangeeliumi Luteriusu Kirik, which had formed in 1919 and was headed by bishop Johan Kõpp, had escaped to Sweden in 1944.
+The Estonian Evangelical Lutheran Church (EELK) began as result of the First Church Congress in 1917.
 When the Soviet Union invaded Estonia in 1940, most Christian organizations were dissolved, church property was confiscated, theologians were exiled to Siberia, and religious education programs were outlawed.
 World War II later brought devastation to many church buildings.
+In 1944, 70,000 Estonians had left the country, among them Bishop Johan Kõpp and more than 70 pastors.
+Nevertheless, the Church retained its legal status as a religious organization during the Soviet era, albeit subject to certain restrictions.
+Jaan Kiivit Sr became an archbishop in 1949 and served the EELK in Estonia from 1949 to 1967.
+The EELK in Estonia joined the Lutheran World Federation in 1963.
 It was not until 1988 that church activities were renewed when a movement for religious tolerance began in the Soviet Union.
+In 2010 the EELK in exile and the EELK in Estonia united.
+The LWF recognizes the EELK as the legal successor to the EELK in exile and dates its membership in the LWF to 1947.

 Although women had studied theology at Tartu University in the 1920s and some had sought ordination as priests, it was not until 1967 that the first woman, Laine Villenthal, was ordained.
 In 2014, the church reported that there were 169 men and 43 women serving as ministers.

 While the EELK is not an established church, until 2023 it enjoyed a preferential status not extended to other churches in Estonia.
 In May 2023, Interior Minister Lauri Läänemets said that the state cannot favour one church over others, adding that a committee would be created involving the ecumenical Estonian Council of Churches.